webplatform/docs/css/selectors/pseudo-classes/target/index.md

 This selector represents a [[html/elements/p|p]] element of [[css/selectors/class|class]] note that is the target element of the referring URI.

 ==CSS example:==
-Here, the :target pseudo-class is used to make the target element red and place an image before it, if there is one:
+Here, the <tt>:target</tt> pseudo-class is used to make the target element red and place an image before it, if there is one:

 <syntaxhighlight lang="css">
 *:target { color : red }